maltaisn/calcdialoglib/README.md

 # Calculator dialog
-A fully customizable calculator dialog for Android.
+A fully customizable calculator dialog for Android compatible with API 16.
 Can be used to replace the numeric keyboard and useful to enter monetary amounts.

 ### Gradle dependency
 `compile 'com.maltaisn:calcdialog:X.Y.Z'`